Oleg-Borodai/validate_email/README.rst

 ==============
-Validate_email
+Validemail
 ==============

-Validate_email is a package for Python that check if an email is valid, properly formatted and really exists.
+Validemail is a package for Python that check if an email is valid, properly formatted and really exists.